Sum-Rate Maximization for Pinching Antenna-assisted NOMA Systems with Multiple Dielectric Waveguides: System Model

 To implement NOMA in the considered PA-assisted system, we assume that users' channels are ordered in ascending strength based on their user index, without loss of generality \cite{7277111}.
 Specifically, the strongest user is denoted as \(u_{K}\) and the weakest user as \(u_{1}\), with all remaining users arranged in increasing order according to their indices.
 Consequently, as illustrated in Fig. \ref{fig:sys_mod}, user $u_k$ decodes the signals of all users $u_m, \forall m < k,$ and performs successive interference cancellation (SIC), while treating the signals of users $u_m, \forall m > k,$ as interference.
 User $u_K$ can mitigate interference from all other users by performing SIC, while the weakest user $u_1$ cannot decode any interference signals~\cite{7277111}.
-According to NOMA principles, once user \(u_{k}\) has successfully eliminated the interference from users \(u_{m}\) with indices \(m < k, \forall m \in \{ 1, \cdots, k-1\} \) by applying the SIC operation, the achievable rate for \(u_{k}\) to decode its intended information is given by~\cite{7277111} Here, \(\text{SINR}^{k}_{m}\) denotes the signal-to-interference-plus-noise ratio (SINR) at user \(u_{m}\) for decoding the message of user \(u_{k}\): It is worth mentioning that to ensure that the data rate in \eqref{eq:R_kk} achieves a target data rate \(R_{\text{th}}\) for user \(u_{k}\) (i.e., $R^{k}_{k}\geq R_{\text{th}}$), the data rate of all users \(u_{m}, \forall m > k\), decoding the message of user \(u_{k}\), denoted as \(R^{k}_{m}\), must be at least \(R_{\text{th}}\) for \(u_{k}\), i.e., To further elaborate, \eqref{eq:R_kb} ensures that the SINR for user $u_m$ when decoding the message intended for user $u_k$ (i.e., $\text{SINR}_m^k$ corresponding to $R_m^k$, where $m > k$) exceeds the SINR for user $u_k$ decoding its own message (i.e., $\text{SINR}_k^k$ corresponding to $R_k^k$).
+According to NOMA principles, once user \(u_{k}\) has successfully eliminated the interference from users \(u_{m}\) with indices \(m < k, \forall m \in \{ 1, \cdots, k-1\} \) by applying the SIC operation, the achievable rate for \(u_{k}\) to decode its intended information is given by~\cite{7277111} Here, \(\text{SINR}^{k}_{m}\) denotes the signal-to-interference-plus-noise ratio (SINR) at user \(u_{m}\) for decoding the message of user \(u_{k}\): It is worth mentioning that to ensure that the data rate in \eqref{eq:R_kk} achieves a target data rate \(R_{\text{th}}\) for user \(u_{k}\) (i.e., $R^{k}_{k}\geq R_{\text{th}}$), the data rate of all users \(u_{m}, \forall m > k\), decoding the message of user \(u_{k}\), denoted as \(R^{k}_{m}\), must be at least \(R_{\text{th}}\) for \(u_{k}\), i.e.,

+To further elaborate, \eqref{eq:R_kb} ensures that the SINR for user $u_m$ when decoding the message intended for user $u_k$ (i.e., $\text{SINR}_m^k$ corresponding to $R_m^k$, where $m > k$) exceeds the SINR for user $u_k$ decoding its own message (i.e., $\text{SINR}_k^k$ corresponding to $R_k^k$).
 Once this condition is satisfied, users with stronger channels (i.e., those with higher indices in the predefined ordering) can successfully perform SIC.
 Based on this observation, we propose maximizing the minimum SINR among $\text{SINR}_k^k$ and $\{\text{SINR}_m^k, \forall m > k\}$.
-Then, the users' sum-rate is \allowdisplaybreaks
+Then, the users' sum-rate is